Swork91/Procrastination-Racer/README.md

 # Procrastination-Racer
-Final project showing java knowledge by making a race car game.
+Final project showing Java knowledge by making a race car game with agile requirements.
 Done by splitting it into three sprints, one per week.

 ## Controls/Options
 wasd keys or arrow keys to move, space to start.